svmihar/experimental-koinworks-complaints/readme.md

 ## approach
 ### finding the keluhan tweets
 - scrape the tweets
+- pretrain embeddings using flair
-- topic model using lda
+- topic model using dbscan on flair's embedding
 - find a topic that describes a keluhan well
 	- from wordings
 	- random sample